KxSystems/kx-vscode/README.md

     Make a note of the port number that you use; you need this in the next step.

-1. Configure the connection in VS Code.
+1. Add the connection in VS Code.

     To do this, click **Connect to kdb server** in the KX side bar.